toastnz/colourpalettes/readme.md

 Colours can be managed in the CMS site config under 'Customisation' -> 'Colour Palettes'.
 Here you can add, edit and delete colours.

 ### Colour palettes configuration
-You can define default colours as well as colour groups in a yml config file
+You can define default colours as well as colour groups in a yml config file.
+Default colours need to be hex codes without the #, contract colours are more customisable, and can be set to other variables, therefore a # is required if you want to use a hex code.

 ``` yml
 ---